 In one light, this move is good because I get to reserve the seemly place from other buyers.
 Agent 201, make a quick sweep and secure the perimeter!
 Sir, yessir!
 The problem with available places around here is, if a place is decent enough, availability will only hold for hours.

 One minute you’re told there’s a place open for house seeing.
 You make yourself ready and you go to inspect.
-You like the place.
-You make a call to your actual real estate agent about your resolution.
+You find that you like the place.
+Then you make a call to your actual real estate agent about your resolution.
 Only to be told the place has been paid for and you don’t understand how that could have happened since you just left the “available” site only less than an hour ago.

 If I could get a dollar for how often I’ve been in this situation…

 This happens because of the multiple agents permitted to represent a building lot.
 A landlord sends word out that a tenant is needed to occupy this and that, to the real estate agent employed to cater for that type of situation regarding that house.

 These peers do the same with their houses too.
 Whoever first finds a client wins and shares a percentage of the winnings to the first-hand agent.
 So you’re not just dependent on the one house you represent.
 What if no one moves in years!

 My financial commitment will reach the landord as a certain buyer serious to take the space but having financial challenges to meet full payment.
 The landlord will decide to impede any other payments or visitation to the site until me, a seemingly interested buyer, make complete payment.

-But the impediment can only hold for so long before the landord decides sentiment and business don’t go together, and proceeds for the next candidate willing to make full pay.
+But the impediment can only hold for so long before the landlord decides that sentiment and business don’t go together, and proceeds for the next candidate willing to make full pay.